nrfconnect/sdk-nrf/samples/openthread/ncp/README.rst

 The :ref:`Thread <ug_thread>` NCP sample demonstrates the usage of OpenThread's :ref:`thread_architectures_designs_cp_ncp` architecture inside the Zephyr environment.

-The sample is based on Zephyr's :ref:`zephyr:ncp-sample` sample.
+The sample is based on Zephyr's :ref:`zephyr:coprocessor-sample` sample.
 However, it customizes Zephyr's sample to the NCS requirements (for example, by increasing the stack size dedicated for the user application), and also extends it with several features:

 * Increased mbedTLS heap size.